publiccodenet/about/activities/codebase-stewardship/index.md

 > The Foundation for Public Code will only start auditing codebases for possible stewardship in summer 2019.

-Through codebase stewardship we help public source code and policy code products become successful by guaranteeing their quality and marketability.
+Through codebase stewardship we help public source code and policy code products become [a succesful codebase](success-for-a-codebase.md) by guaranteeing their quality and marketability.
 Trustworthy, usable, maintained and sustainable code for your public organization.

 We provide the following for products, projects and codebases under our stewardship: